Woolo-C/portfolio-peteryskim/README.md

-#Pkthundah Portfolio
+#MyPortfolio
 Welcome!
-This is Pkthundah's portfolio!
+This is Pkthundah's portfolio.